 Lackawanna College is committed to the success of all students, including those with mental health conditions.

 Lackawanna College will:

-- Acknowledge but not stigmatize mental health conditions - Make suicide prevention a priority - Encourage students to seek help or treatment that they may need - Ensure that personal information is kept confidential - Allow students to continue their education as normally as possible by making reasonable accommodations - Refrain from discrimination against students with mental health illnesses, including punitive actions towards those in crisis
+- Acknowledge but not stigmatize mental health conditions - Prioritize suicide prevention - Encourage students to seek help or treatment that they may need - Ensure that personal information is kept confidential - Allow students to continue their education as normally as possible by making reasonable accommodations. - \ Refrain from discrimination against students with mental health concerns, including punitive actions towards those in crisis.